Steryos/IoT-SmartAgriculture/README.md

 _Internet of Things Lab Project_

 ## About this project

-This project _aims at creating an IoT unit_, capable of collecting information regarding the humidity and the temperature of both the soil and air.
+This project aims at creating an IoT unit, capable of collecting information regarding the humidity and the temperature of both soil and air.

 ## Hardware Prerequisites
 - Raspberry Pi
 - Arduino UNO
 - Breadboard